atlosdotorg/atlos/platform/README.md

 * A dedicated technical team who can manage the infrastructure
 * Special data security or governance requirements that prevent the use of our hosted platform

 While anyone is welcome to self-host, we recommend _against_ self-hosting for most organizations.
-(We also discourage self-hosting for organizations that do so principally to save on the costs of using our hosted version; purchasing or renting your own servers to run Atlos robustly is almost certainly going to be more expensive than our hosted version.)
+(We also discourage self-hosting for organizations that do so principally to save on the costs of using our hosted version; the cost of managing and purchasing/renting your own servers to run Atlos robustly is almost certainly going to be more expensive than our hosted version.)
 Our hosted version is designed to be secure, reliable, and easy to use, and we recommend that most organizations use it.

 For organizations that do self-host, we encourage you to follow roughly the same deployment steps that we use for our hosted version, though you will have to adapt those steps to your own infrastructure.
 (See the [Deployment](#deployment) section above for more information.)